andrew garnett from PASSENGER transport spoke to Antonio Carmona who is leading Ticketer’s overseas expansion.

 Carmona, who has over 15 years of experience working with cities and mobility operators, believes that Ticketer has built a leading position in the UK in record time as a result of a very simple recipe for success – namely have something really good to offer, treat your customers with honesty, support them to the hilt, and always do the right thing.

-He continues: “Our ethos, in combination with a cloud native Software-as-a-Service backend, allows us to serve operators and authorities of any size with a market-focussed product at a fair price; which, in a crowded international market, is the differentiator that we trust will help us to strengthen our expansion.”
+He continues: “Our ethos, in combination with a cloud native Software-as-a-Service backend, allows us to serve operators and authorities of any size with a market-focused product at a fair price; which, in a crowded international market, is the differentiator that we trust will help us to strengthen our expansion.”

 And Carmona intends to leverage Ticketer’s skills as an innovator.
 The company led the field when it came to introducing contactless EMV payments in the UK mobility market and with an ever growing move towards such payments within society as a whole, he believes that digital payments will be the key trend of the next decade.